langchain-ai/chat-langchain/README.md

 This is a documentation assistant agent that helps answer questions about LangChain, LangGraph, and LangSmith.
 It demonstrates how to build a production-ready agent using:

-- **Managed Deep Agents** - For managed deployment and runtime wiring
+- **Managed Deep Agents** - For managed deployment, identity, and connectors
 - **LangChain Agents** - For agent creation with middleware support
 - **Guardrails** - To keep conversations on-topic